listyantidewi1/masak-apa-v2/design.md

 Link to the video: https://youtu.be/U0YIYFc36x8

 # Database Schema
+The database is designed using relational model because for a single recipe, there maybe many ingredients needed.
+Also, a recipe or an ingredient has certain origin and category.
+Foreign key constraint is used to keep the database integrity.

-`categories` table: to store each ingredient's category
+`categories` table: to store each ingredient's category.
+It's related to `ingredients` table, referenced by the `id`.

     CREATE TABLE "categories" (
     	"id"	integer NOT NULL,